-Here are some helpful tips when thinking about getting to and from the program.
+Here are some helpful tips when thinking about getting to and from your Alumni & Family Travel trip.

 DON’T ACT TOO EARLY

 You should not purchase non-refundable airfare until we can confirm the program has enough participants to go.
 The latest go/no-go decision date is generally around 4 months prior to departure.
 However, programs are often called a go much earlier than that.